williamsni14463/MMBC-Actuator-PLC/max31865-temperature-response-test.md

 EOF
 ```

-At room temperature a PT100 should read ~20–25°C and ~107–110Ω.
+> At room temperature, a PT100 should read ~20–25°C and ~107–110Ω.
 If the reading is wrong, check SPI is enabled and the CS wire is on Pin 29.

 ---